9860 Del Dios Highway, Escondido, CA 92025

 chaparral, providing a welcoming habitat to various mammals and

 reptiles.
-Birds of prey are a common site, often appearing overhead or
+Birds of prey are a common sight, often appearing overhead

 Those seeking an active outdoor experience will definitely find it here.
 The preserve includes a QR Fit exercise trail and 1.5 miles of multi-use non-motorized trail open for hiking, mountain biking and horseback riding.
 The Del Dios Highland Trail straddles the San Dieguito and Escondido Creek Watersheds and runs between the communities of Del Dios and Elfin Forest.
 Make your way half way up the trail from the Del Dios Highway staging area for an inspiring view of Lake Hodges, or make you way further up the trail where, on a clear day, you can see all the way to the Pacific Ocean.